 Types of split tunneling with VPN services

 We need to talk about the types of VPN split tunneling now.
 But before we do, you should know that this feature isn’t very standardized.
 Different VPN services call their split tunneling features by different names.
-Surfshark calls their split tunneling feature, the Whitelister, while both ExpressVPN and NordVPN call theirs Split Tunneling.
+Surfshark calls their split tunneling feature, the Bypasser, while both ExpressVPN and NordVPN call theirs Split Tunneling.

 Likewise, different VPN services implement different combinations of the different types of split tunneling.
 Right here we’re going to talk about the types of split tunneling that exist, and sort out which ones are used by each particular VPN service (and what each VPN calls them) in the summaries that follow.